Hosseinkakavand1376/Thesis_Final/README.md

 - Dilillo et al. (2023). *Competitive Calibration Adaptive Reweighted Sampling for Hyperspectral Data.*
 - Dilillo et al. (2025). *Enhancing CCARS for Non-Linear Classification.*

----

-## License

-The LaTeX source and Python scripts in this repository are made available for academic use.
-The thesis document itself is © 2026 Hossein Kakavand, Politecnico di Torino.